profpius/customer-churn-analysis/README.md

 ## A Note on Where I Am

-This is my second GitHub project as an MSc Data Science student.
-I'm still building and there's a lot more I want to add to projects like this (modelling, feature importance, maybe a dashboard).
+This is my second GitHub project and I'm still building and there's a lot more I want to add to projects like this (modelling, feature importance, maybe a dashboard).
 But I believe in documenting what I learn as I go, not waiting until everything is perfect.

 If you have feedback or just want to connect — feel free to reach out on